tachiyomiorg/website/src/help/faq/README.md

 **Tachiyomi** is still in beta and some design changes or unexpected errors may lead to data loss.
 While we try for them not to happen, sometimes it is unavoidable.
 To avoid this in the future, you can use the automatic backup feature.

 ::: aside
-Learn how to create Auto-backup [here](/help/guides/creating-backups/#turning-on-auto-backups/)
+Learn how to create automatic backups [here](/help/guides/creating-backups/#turning-on-auto-backups/)
 :::

 ## Extensions